Chihuahua puppy beaten, set on fire and left with 3rd-degree burns

-HOBBS, N.M.
-(KRQE) – A mixed-breed Chihuahua puppy named Phew was hospitalized after being beaten and sustaining third-degree burns.
+A mixed-breed Chihuahua puppy named Phew was hospitalized after being beaten and sustaining third-degree burns.
 Now, police in Hobbs, New Mexico, are trying to find the person responsible.
+KTLA’s sister station reports.

 Brandy Ellison is the owner of Amazing Grace Pet Rescue.
 On March 26, she was bombarded with Facebook messages from community members about helping a puppy that had been burned.
 One of those messages was from the owner of the dog.